 In a change from the usual blog posts, today we have a guest blog post from Sascha Burkhardt from Free.aero and Voler.info a Worldwide Paragliding and Paramotoring Magazine available free online for everyone.

 www.free.aero and www.voler.info is an international digital magazine, specializing in outdoor flying sports (paragliding and powered paragliding).
 We started the digital magazine in 2011.
 As we came from the “Print” world, for us it was important to keep a layout very similar to a printed magazine, even if we publish exclusively in digital format.
 The magazine is free for readers, so we don’t need payment gateways.

-Despite of what some people in the publishing industry say, we think that a digital magazine should not be published in a responsive web page like format or any other typical web-format.
+Regardless of what some people in the publishing industry say, we think that a digital magazine should not be published in a responsive web page-like format or any other typical web-format.

 Several reasons for that:

 - We know that readers are coming from a paper magazine and still want a paper-like format: a page and typical layout begins very classical on the top left and finishes at the bottom right down.
 If the reader sees three pages, he knows he will read it in about 5-10 minutes.
 This is the one reason why various publishing platforms keep formats close to “flip books“, sometimes even simulating the sound of flipping pages.
 (This is too old fashioned in my opinion)

 - A strict, non-responsive layout is the only way to guide the reader in the articles in a way decided by the choices of the editor, on every device.
 The possibilities of journalistic storytelling are much wider than with responsive designs that change with the type of the device.